cryptomkt/cryptomkt-go/README.md

 )
 client := conn.NewClient(apiKey, apiSecret)

-//account is a pointer to a struct that matches the account information trades, err := client.GetAllTrades(
+// the bigger the slower, if you just want one or two pages, use the usual call insted trades, err := client.GetTradesAllPages(
     args.Market("ETHARS"),
     args.Start("2019-05-10"),
     args.End("2019-12-10"),